Steamed Rice Cake (白糖糕 Bái Táng Gāo): Steamed Rice Cake is a traditional sweet Chinese steamed rice cake made with rice flour and white sugar.

 Wash the pandan leaves and cut them into 6-inch lengths.

-Add 150 gm of water to the rice flour and mix well with a whisk.
+Add 150 gm of water to the flour mixture and mix well with a whisk.

-For the syrup, measure out 100 grams of sugar into a pot, then add pandan leaves and 150ml water into the pot.
+For the syrup, measure out 100 gm of sugar into a pot, then add pandan leaves and 150ml water into the pot.
 Bring to a boil for about 5 minutes.

 - Remove the pandan leaves and sieve the syrup.